 A student who cannot write a term examination or complete a term assignment due to incapacitating illness, severe domestic affliction or other compelling reasons can apply for extension of time to complete an assignment or deferral of the midterm weight to the final examination.
 If you are in this situation at the time of a lab or examination, please be sure to contact your instructor within 48 hours of the missed class.
-I may require a statutory declaration of the circumstances.
 Please note that illness in the days before an exam is not normally considered to be grounds for deferral; don't leave your study to the last minute!